 Positive test cases test valid inputs to verify the software is doing what it’s supposed to do.
 The main purpose of this is to make sure the system isn’t throwing errors when it’s not supposed to.
 In general, positive testing ensures the system meets the requirements under positive scenarios and day-to-day use.

-Example Positive Test Cases
+Examples of Positive Test Cases

 Let’s consider a password creation field that should accept 5-10 characters and include only letters and/or numbers.
 Here are some positive test case examples: